 This can be a sign of a problem with your septic system that needs to be addressed as soon as possible.
 Here are some possible causes and solutions for the septic tank smell:

 The bacteria population in your septic tank may be low for various reasons.
 For example, if your septic tank has been recently installed or pumped out, it may take some time for the bacteria to grow and multiply in the new or empty environment.
-Alternatively, if you use harsh chemicals or antibiotics in your household, they may kill or inhibit the bacteria in your tank.
+Alternatively, using harsh chemicals or antibiotics in your household may kill or inhibit the bacteria in your tank.
 Moreover, if you flush non-biodegradable items or too much water into your septic system, they may interfere with the bacterial activity or dilute their concentration.

 SEPTIFIX will save you hundreds, if not thousands of dollars each year, because your septic system will run smoothly and you won’t have to worry about calling the pumpers or a plumber for a fix!